Long-term charity partners

 St Basils

 St Basils works with young people aged 16-25 who are homeless or at risk of homelessness, to enable them to find and keep a home, develop their skills, and increase work and education opportunities.
 Foundation support funds an Employability Coordinator who helps connect young people and interested local employers, to achieve sustainable jobs for the future.
-The Foundations shares the Prince’s Trust’s ambition to support vulnerable young people across the UK.
-The Foundation financially supports the Trusts’ schools based Achieve programme in Glasgow.
-This programme helps young people who are at risk of underachieving at school or college to engage with and succeed in education.

 Learn More